November 2007 Archives

 The site Collegehumor.com does a skit of the un-aired pilot for the Fox Show 24, back in 1994.

-The doctor holds a seemingly exalted position in New York's medical circles.
-He teaches, runs a private practice, and "punts" his undesirable patient, her "mispronounced words and half-baked ideas", after only one short visit.
-Such skill!
-Such fortune!
-Hospitalists, emergency docs, managed care docs, brilliant and dedicated private practice doctors, nurses, lab techs, physical therapists, administrators and medical workers are often stuck with their clients -- even when said individuals taunt outrageous anti-medical ideas like "yin-yang", or "nutrition"!
-But imagine Haig's scenario.
-Imagine if after a mere twenty minutes of your insufferable patient, co-worker, doctor, or boss, you could simply opt out?
-You could just bid that arrogant pill adieu and never have to endure whatever blah, blah, blah, blah...again?
+Doctor Haig has a seemingly exalted position in New York's medical circles.
+He teaches, runs a private practice, and "punts" his undesirable patient, with her "mispronounced words and half-baked ideas", after only one short visit.
+Shouldn't we all be this spoiled?
+Hospitalists, emergency docs, managed care docs, brilliant and dedicated private practice doctors, nurses, lab techs, physical therapists, administrators and medical workers are usually stuck with their clients -- even when those individuals who have anti-medical ideas like yin-yang, or nutrition.
+But imagine if, like Haig, after a mere twenty minutes of most your insufferable patient, co-worker, doctor, or boss, you could simply boot them out?
+You could just bid that person adieu and never have to see them again?
 Without sacrificing your (let's say) $500,000K+ salary?
 Oh, should such a world be mine!
 To hell with compassion.

-For a man of his stature, Haig's stereotyped "brainsucker" female protagonist with her wayward toddler provokes a strong reaction -- "I soon felt like throwing Cheerios at her too", "I couldn't dance with this one".
+For a man of his stature, Haig's stereotyped "brainsucker" female protagonist with her wayward toddler provokes a strong reaction -- "I soon felt like throwing Cheerios at her too"..."I couldn't dance with this one".
 Why such indignation?
-In Haig's telling she knows his address, but it's hard to imagine any real rage or paranoia built around that.
-It's easy enough to keep an address private, and she's obviously harmless.

 Many doctors agree that patients should be as informed as possible for their own health.
 We all acknowledge that American medicine is often a broken system.
 Sure "experts" abound, but complacent doctors are easy to find too.
 Medical errors occur in "44,000 to 98,000" patients a year according to the FDA (via Google).
 Patients, being human, aren't all equally subtle or adept at integrating their new found internet information with the doctor's expertise.
 But doctors should be able to adjust to this.
-They should be able to relate to inevitable unevenness in "bedside manners", and the variable ability of patients to see the body in the same way that the well-trained and indoctrinated doctor does.
+They should be able to relate to inevitable unevenness in "patient's bedside manners", and the variable ability of patients to see the body in the exact same way that a trained doctor does.

 There's a phenomenon at work here concerning the internet, medical information, and doctor/patient relationships.
 Unfortunately this Time column doesn't get around to exploring the more subtle and interesting aspects of the story.